-- 1. Chapter 2 Autonomous and remotely operated marine equipment provides definitions, requirements, and guidance for your vessel, including issues that the Safety Management System must consider and address for "autonomous and remotely operated marine equipment". - 2.
+- Chapter 3 Survey-exempt vessels that are autonomous and remotely operated marine equipment provides definitions, requirements, and guidance for your vessel, including issues that the Safety Management System must consider and address for "autonomous and remotely operated marine equipment". - 2.
 ANNEX A Application of COLREGs Requirements and Evidence of Compliance.